rapid7/vm-console-client-ruby/docs/ScanEngineApi.md

 id = 56 # Integer | The identifier of the scan engine.

 opts = {
-  param1: Rapid7VmConsole::ScanEngine.new # ScanEngine | The specification of the scan engine to update.
+  scan_engine: Rapid7VmConsole::ScanEngine.new # ScanEngine | The specification of the scan engine to update.
 }

 begin